moaatt2/test-blog/docs/_posts/2025-03-02-byzantine-web.md

 ### Notes

 The Byzantine Web weave is conceptually simple; however, it can be challenging to make if the rings used to join the Byzantine units are small.
 Using larger rings makes the weave easier to construct but also more open and visible, while smaller rings help hide the connectors but can be harder to close—bent-nose pliers can help in this case.
 I find the weave visually appealing, especially in a hexagonal shape; however, it cannot maintain that form without a frame or setting, requiring additional effort for the best aesthetic results.
-As a sheet weave, it has a wide range of applications, similar to fabric, but due to its open structure, it is best suited for decorative purposes like lace.
+As a sheet weave, it has a wide range of applications, similar to fabric, but due to its open structure, it is best suited for decorative purposes similar to lace.
 Considering the work needed to optimize its appearance and the potential construction challenges, I recommend this weave for intermediate maillers or those with a specific plan for its use.

 ### Pictures